Linking with Japan

 We thank Principal Mr Sasaki and class teacher Ms Ohno for organising the event.

-As part of International Women's Day, some of the students listened to Kayoko giving an online lecture from Kolkata, India.
+As part of International Women's Day in 2024, some of the students listened to Kayoko giving an online lecture from Kolkata, India.
 She talked about Hanaru's work while showing a PowerPoint presentation.
 At Aomori Akenohoshi, 200 students and 5 teachers attended and at Misawa SHS, there were 78 students and 3 teachers.
-There is more information about the lecture in this article on the Akenohoshi school website: https://www.aomoriakenohoshi.ed.jp/22866/
+There is more information about the lecture in this article on the Akenohoshi school website: https://www.aomoriakenohoshi.ed.jp/22866/.

-They all jointly celebrated "International Women's Day", and the traditional Japanese "Girls' Day".
-They were all able to see the differences in daily life and culture between India and Japan and everyone appreciated this rare opportunity to meet.
-It was an eye-opening experience for all, but especially for the Japanese participants who realised what life is like in a slum, compared to their own living conditions.
+They all jointly celebrated 'International Women's Day' and the traditional Japanese 'Girls' Day'.
+It was an eye-opening experience for all, but especially for the Japanese participants who realised what life is like in a slum compared to their living conditions.

 A report of this event was broadcast on the local TV channel in Aomori - you can see this (in Japanese) at https://newsdig.tbs.co.jp/articles/-/361633?display=1 or in English via Google Translate at https://newsdig-tbs-co-jp.translate.goog/articles/-/361633?display=1&_x_tr_sl=ja&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp